nch-igm/AutoFilter/README.md

 in the variant's being real.
 During training the model performance is validated on a held-out set at calling thresholds of 0.1, 0.2, ..., 0.9. <br>

-The model performance file shows performance at different threshholds.
+The model performance file shows the number of TP, FP... at different threshholds.
 These thresholds are required inputs when applying the models, allowing the user to intelligently take control over the tradeoff of sensitivity/specificity.<br>